CloudLabsAI-Azure/Leave-Management-System-with-Microsoft-Copilot-Studio/Lab-guide/exercise5.md

 ## Summary

-In this exercise, the agent was published to Microsoft Teams, allowing users to interact with it directly within the Teams environment.
-The agent was also verified to ensure it was accessible and responded correctly to basic prompts.
+In this exercise, you successfully published the **Leave Management Agent** to Microsoft Teams and confirmed that it could be accessed and used within the Teams environment.
+You tested the agent by submitting a leave request, providing required details, and observing the automated approval process through Power Automate.
+This validated both the deployment and the functional behavior of the agent in a real user scenario.

 ### You have successfully completed the Lab!